dalathegreat/Nissan-Leaf-BatteryPairing/README.md

 # Nissan-Leaf-BatteryPairing
 Commands for pairing batteries.
+Only works for 24->24kWh ZE0 (2011-2013) car & battery.
 Totally untested, I cannot guarantee if this fixes or bricks your car.

 # What is it for?
 Changing the main battery pack in a Nissan Leaf to another one results in the error code P3102, which cause turtle mode with reduced engine power (limp-mode).
 If this works then it should remove the P3102 code and allow for changing main batteries.